bluxmit/alnoda-workspaces/workspaces/ansible-terraform-workspace/README.md

 - [**Terraform Graph**](https://www.terraform.io/docs/cli/commands/graph.html)
 - [**Inframap**](https://github.com/cycloidio/inframap)

-Workspace has the following common tools installed:
+**Common tools:**

 - **Workspace UI** - Browser-based UI for Ansible-Terraform Workspace.
 Launch all workspace tools from one place.
 Customize to your yown needs.
 - [**Eclipse Theia**](https://theia-ide.org/docs/) - open source version of popular Visual Studio Code IDE.
 Theia is trully open-source, has
 VS-Code extensions and works in browser.
 This means it can run inside a docker container on local machine or in cloud.
+For the Ansible-Terraform workspace beautiful [SynthWave '84](https://open-vsx.org/extension/RobbOwen/synthwave-vscode) theme is set by default.
 - [**FileBrowser**](https://github.com/filebrowser/filebrowser)  - manage files and folders inside the workspace, and exchange data between local environment and the workspace
 - [**Cronicle**](https://github.com/jhuckaby/Cronicle)  - task scheduler and runner, with a web based front-end UI.
 It handles both scheduled, repeating and on-demand jobs, targeting any number of worker servers, with real-time stats and live log viewer.
 - [**Static File Server**](https://github.com/vercel/serve) - view any static html sites as easy as if you do it on your local machine.
 Serve static websites easily.